nissedanielsen/chatty/README.md

 # Chatty

 Chatty is a real-time chat application with AI bot capabilities.
 Clients establish a handshake via WebSocket for real-time communication, and messages are processed through Kafka events.
-Users can engage in conversations and interact with an LLM-powered bot using the `@bot` command.
+PostgreSQL handles message persistence.Also, users can engage in conversations and interact with an LLM-powered bot using the `@bot` command.

 # Tech Stack